luanrv00/dotfiles/README.md

 # ~/.dotfiles

-Obs.: this script is currently adapted to setup a fresh Ubuntu 22.04 installation.
+this script is intended to setup a fresh installation of **Ubuntu 22.04** and **WSL on Windows 10**.

 ## running

+_Make sure to choose the OS on available branches to download the correct script_

 download the initial script: